 Range of Transfer Fees

 More often, a bank may refuse a wire transfer because it suspects fraud.
-According to Guardian Analytics, a company serving the banking industry with fraud-detection software and related support, 76 percent of all bank fraud involves a wire transfer.
+According to a 2017 Javelin Strategy & Research report, losses due to stolen information and transfer fraud surpassed $2.3 billion dollars from 2015 - 2016.
 In most cases, either the sender's account or the recipient's account has been compromised.
 Fraudsters, for example, may take over a sender's account and send money out of the account by wire transfer to another account they control.
 Whenever a recipient bank's fraud detection software suggests this possibility, the bank may rightly refuse to accept the transfer.

 - Financial Web: How a Bank Wire Transfer Works